zoomlogo/flax/wishlist.md

 - O identity
 - R reverse
 - Ṙ reverse of each
+- S sublists (without empty list)
+- W where
 - Z transpose
+- Ż prepend a zero
 - ! factorial
 - ¬ logical not
 - √ square root